guyroutledge/atozcss/_posts/2014-07-21-css-pseudo-elements.md

 In this episode we'll learn about:

 * The five different pseudo elements
-* Generating content like text, images and counters from CSS
+* Generating content like text, images attribute values and counters from CSS
 * And how to make complex shapes with minimal markup

 ## Pseudo Elements